yamaimo/WorkStealing/README.md

 ### merge_sort

-simple merge sort using only main thread.
+A simple merge sort using only main thread.

 ### split_merge_sort

-merge sort which splits array for each worker thread at first and merges split arrays after each worker thread sorted its array.
+A merge sort which splits array for each worker thread at first and merges split arrays after each worker thread sorted its array.

+### fork_join_merge_sort

+A merge sort using fork-join: one thread creates another thread (fork), the created thread sorts half of the array, and the original thread sorts the rest of array.
+The original thread then waits for the created thread (join) and merges the sorted arrays.

+This program may not work correctly for large array because too many threads will be created.
+To solve this issue, work stealing algorithm is required.